UniversalDependencies/UD_Czech-CLTT/README.md

 # Changelog

+* 2020-05-01 v2.6
+  * Fixed: "to je" is a fixed multi-word expression, as in other Czech treebanks.
 * 2019-05-01 v2.4
   * Modified conversion: nouns do not have objects.
   * Unknown tag of advmod --> ADV.